We can wear nose mask during sex – Prostitutes beg as coronavirus bites

 Click for Market Deals →

-Drinking spots, pubs and other places for social gatherings had remained closed since March, until a month ago when President Nana Addo Dankwa Akufo-Addo lifted the ban on them.
+Drinking spots, pubs and other places for social gatherings had remained closed since March, until a month ago when President Akufo-Addo lifted the ban on them.

 The development affected the ‘oldest profession’ of the world forcing most of the prostitutes to resort to other businesses.
 Although the bars are now operating, some of the commercial sex workers are lamenting their collapsing business.